Sick seal pups

 Dead seals and whales

 Please contact us if you find a dead seal or whale on the beach.
 Remember to take a photo of the animal and write with details of where you found it.
-You can contact the Fisheries and Maritime Museum by telephone or email on +45 76 12 20 00 or email@example.com or Line A. Kyhn of Aarhus University on +45 30 18 31 48.
+You can contact the Fisheries and Maritime Museum by telephone or email on +45 76 12 20 00 or firstname.lastname@example.org.
 You can also contact the nearest local Danish Nature Agency office.

 The Fisheries and Maritime Museum, Aarhus University and the Danish Nature Agency are all part of the National Contingency Plan for stranded marine mammals.
 They collect some of the dead seals and whales.
-These animals are taken to the Veterinary Diagnostics Centre at the DTU (Technical University of Denmark) or the Department for Chemistry and Bioscience at Aalborg University, where they are inspected to determine whether they were ill and what caused their deaths.
+The animals are examined for diseases and cause of death at the Department of Veterinary and Animal Sciences at the University of Copenhagen.
 We can learn a lot about the marine environment by studying dead marine mammals.
 Therefore, tissue samples are also taken to be used in research and monitoring projects.
 Selected skeletons from stranded seals and whales are conserved by the Fisheries and Maritime Museum and the Natural History Museum.
 These skeletons are added to the two museums’ collections and contribute to research and to educating the general public.